 Torrey Pines is one of the most iconic and classical golf courses in the world and naturally its association with Tiger Woods across both this tournament and the U.S. Open adds kudos.
-The winners' list since 2000 is exclusively made up of Major winners and previous PGA Tour winners, until Jon Rahm’s dramatic victory here 12 months ago.
-US players dominate the champions list, but Jason Day 24 months ago added his name to an exclusive list of international winners which reads Gary Player (1963) and Jose Maria Olazabal (2002).
+The winners’ list since 2000 was exclusively made up of Major winners and previous PGA Tour winners, until Jon Rahm’s dramatic victory here 12 months ago.
+US players dominate the champions list, but Jon Rahm and Jason Day in 2015 added their names to an exclusive list of international winners which reads Gary Player (1963) and Jose Maria Olazabal (2002).
 If an international player is going to triumph, they need to be top-notch.

 My selections are as follows: